nineinchnick/yii2-audit/README.md

 * a command to manage and verify audit database objects
 * a controller action with a view to view model change history

-# Architecture

-* a library with an interface for a schema generator, basically a set of sql templates
-* a library to process existing db structures and generate migrations, that is sql scripts
-* make a framework specific (behaviors) layer to support more features

 # Installation

 Install via composer: